dmaulikr/Hackathon-1/README.md

 * Build a B2B Medical Cannabis Network
 > Recently Maryland has legalized Medical Cannabis.
 Licences have been awarded, crops have been planted and distribution store fronts are building out.

+* LeafTrack is an app focused on facilitating connections between medical marijuana producers, medical practitioners, and patients.
+Users can check prices, view product description, and request a consultation through application.

 ## Platform / Eco-System
 ### WebSite for public information disclosure & blog site
 * Wordpress site
-* domenicthomas & trianreallyhard as webmasters
+* trianreallyhard as webmasters
 * http://greenleafnetwork.org/

 # Mobile app for iOS